-1. Trespassing Prohibited
+1. Trespassing prohibited

-Trespassing within the fenced-off ground adjacent to or reserved for Water Supply Works, or the entering without proper authority of any waterworks not open to the public, shall not be permitted.
+Trespassing within the fenced-off ground adjacent to or reserved for water supply works, or the entering without proper authority of any waterworks not open to the public, shall not be permitted.

-2. Camping and Lighting of Fires
+2. Camping and lighting of fires prohibited

-Camping or lighting of fires within the fenced-off ground adjacent to or reserved for Water Supply Works shall not be permitted.
+Camping or lighting of fires within the fenced-off ground adjacent to or reserved for water supply works shall not be permitted.
 The lighting of fires on any other reserves or fenced-off land is absolutely prohibited unless burning is required for plant operation purposes.

-3. Protection of Flora, Shrubs, etc.
+3. Protection of flora

 The removal, plucking, or damaging of any wild flower, shrub, bush, tree, or other plant, growing on any land or reserve vested in the Board, shall not be permitted.

-4. Animals Prohibited
+4. Animals prohibited

-Animals shall not be permitted within the fenced-off ground adjacent to or reserved for Water Supply Works.
+Animals shall not be permitted within the fenced-off ground adjacent to or reserved for water supply works.

-5. Disposal of Refuse, etc.
+5. Disposal of refuse etc.

 Loose paper or other refuse shall not be left on any portion of the grounds in the vicinity of any water supply or works, except in the receptacles provided therefor.

-6. Posting or Distribution of Bills, etc.
+6. Posting or distribution of bills etc. prohibited

-Bills, advertisements, or other notices shall not be posted or distributed within the fenced-off ground adjacent to or reserved for Water Supply Works, without prior approval of the Board.
+Bills, advertisements, or other notices shall not be posted or distributed within the fenced-off ground adjacent to or reserved for water supply works, without prior approval of the Board.

-7. Nuisances
+7. Nuisances prohibited

 Nuisances shall not be committed on any portion of the grounds in the vicinity of any reservoir or works.

-8. Protection of Works from Injury
+8. Protection of works from injury

 No person shall in the vicinity of any work carry on or cause to be carried on any mining or quarrying operation, or make any excavation of any sort, or cause any explosion so as to injure any waterworks without prior approval of the Board.